 But his fear is unfounded, “for” he is told now, his prayer has come before God from the first day.
 It also brought God directly to action, for He sent an angel to respond to Daniel’s words.
-The fact that it took so long to get an answer has another reason than that God would not have heard his prayer or would not want to answer it.
+The fact that it took so long to get an answer does not mean that God would not have heard his prayer or would not want to answer it.

 What is said here to Daniel may also encourage us with regard to our prayers.
 We may know that our prayers are heard by God at the same time we say them.
 Even if we have to wait for an answer, we may know that our prayer has ‘arrived’ with God and is given full attention by Him.

 If we have to wait, that is an incentive to persistently pray for a matter.
 At the same time we may know that from the very first time we prayed for a matter, God is busy answering us.
 The delay in the answer is a test of our faith and tests our perseverance in trusting Him.
 If the matter for which we pray really occupies our hearts, we will take the word to heart: “Pray without ceasing” (1Thes 5:1717pray without ceasing;).